 Students whose GPA is 2.67 or better may elect to take some courses on a pass-fail basis.
 Students choosing the pass-fail grading option for a course must file the appropriate form in the Registrar's Office by the end of the second week of the semester (or by the second day of an intersession or summer session course).
-Specifically required courses, whether in general education or a major, may not be taken on a pass-fail basis; courses numbered 100-109 may not be taken on a pass-fail basis.
+Specifically required courses, whether in general education or a major, may not be taken on a pass-fail basis; courses in a student's major, minor, or cognate may not be taken on a pass-fail basis; courses numbered 100-109 may not be taken on a pass-fail basis.
 Students may not take more than one academic course at a time on a pass-fail basis; no more than one course per year, on average (other than internships, practice, or physical education courses), during their degree programs.